groboclown/godot-bootstrap/README.md

 	"dirmap": {
 		"lib": "src/library_files",
 		"tests": "../tests"
-	},

-	# By default, the bootstrap files will be a symlink to the bootstrap
-	# directory.
-To change this, set this value to False.
-Note that if
-	# your operating system or file system doesn't support symlinks, then
-	# the files will just be copied regardless of this setting.
-	# Valid values are True and False (note case sensitivity)
-	"symlinks": True
 	}
+}
 ```

-To install the files, run the downloaded bootstrap `build/run.py` file
+To install the files, run the downloaded bootstrap `build/install.py` file
 from the project directory:

 ```
 $ cd my_project
-$ python3 ../../godot-bootstrap/build/run.py
+$ python3 (godot-bootstrap-dir)/build/install.py
 ```

+Note that running the install will remove files that are no longer specified
+in the components, and overwrite existing files, you shouldn't modify them
+from your installed directory.
+If you want to make customizations, copy them
+to a separate location.

 ## Contributing